Print

 Ingredients

-• ½ recipe rough puff pastry or 1 (14 or 16 ounce box) prepared puff pastry
+• ½ recipe rough puff pastry or 1 (14- or 16-ounce) box prepared puff pastry

-• ½ small bunch of asparagus, trimmed
+• ½ small bunch asparagus, trimmed (see note)

 • 1 tablespoon olive oil